mesa verde national park of southern colorado / march 2008 / bob traupman.

 Our society finds it quite acceptable for people to hop into one relationship after another or just satisfy their needs by”hooking up”.

-How many times have you thought that this was the person of your dreams and been dumped by a rude text message — or done the dumping yourself?
+How many times have young people thought that this was the person of their dreams and been dumped by a rude text message–or did the dumping themselves?

-How many marriages have ended when one spouse shows up in kitchen and announces, “I want a divorce!”
+How many marriages have ended when one spouse showed up in the kitchen and announced, “I want a divorce!”
 No discussion.
 No attempt to work out problems.
 No mercy.
 No forgiveness.
-It’s over.
+It was over.
 Done.

 And what happens is that we may add one unsuccessful relationship on top of another.
 As a result, our heart can become more and more wounded.
 And less and less trusting, less and less capable of loving . . . unless we somehow find a way to believe again, to hope again.

 So, let’s take a deeper look at the truth and the transforming power of St. Paul’s words in I Cor.
 13 we’re reflecting on in this series “What is Love?”

 it does not seek its own interests,